 The Resident track of the MHA program is a 55-credit hour program that can be completed in 21 months (full-time) or 33 months (part-time) and is intended for applicants with limited healthcare experience.
 This track seeks to prepare students for competitive opportunities post-graduation, including administrative fellowships and entry-level positions in health services organizations.
 The Resident track curriculum includes a practicum allowing students to apply foundational knowledge in a health services organization.
 Application to the Resident track of the MHA program requires successful completion (i.e., a grade of B or better) of three undergraduate prerequisites: economics, statistics, and managerial accounting or finance.

 The Executive track of the MHA program is tailored to individuals who are already employed within the health care industry and have demonstrated managerial and leadership experience.
-While no course prerequisites are required, ideal applicants will have a minimum of five years of progressive work experience and are seeking to expand their formal knowledge and skill set.
-The Executive track of the MHA program is a 45-credit hour program and takes 24 months to complete.
+While no course prerequisites are required, ideal applicants will have a minimum of five years of progressive work experience in healthcare or a related industry, and are seeking to expand their formal knowledge and skill set.
+The Executive track of the MHA program is a 45-credit hour program and takes 21 months to complete.

 The MHA degree prepares students to: